COVID-19 Emergency Measures Special Instructions

 When you check out we ask you to take the following steps to protect us all.

-- Use the lysol wipes provided in the kitchen cabinet above the sink to wipe down all surfaces including chairs, door knobs, light switches, taps and remotes.
+- Use the lysol spray and cleaning cloths provided in the kitchen cabinet above the sink to wipe down all surfaces including chairs, door knobs, light switches, taps and remotes.
+NOTE: We will do a full disinfecting and clean between guests.

 - Please leave the bedding all on the bed.
 Don’t worry about making the bed.
 We will strip the sheets, pillow cases and covers.
-Please leave used towels, face cloths, etc on the bathroom floor.
+Please leave used towels, face cloths, etc. in the laundry basket

 - Please empty bathroom garbage into kitchen garbage.
 Take garbage, compost and recycling and empty into proper containers in the lean-to that is left of the one door red garage.
 There should be blue recycling bins, grey garbage cans and the green compost bin to empty the items in.